AnomalyDiffusion: Few-Shot Anomaly Image Generation with Diffusion Model: Experiments

 \subsection{Ablation Study}

 \hut{We evaluate the effectiveness of our components: spatial anomaly embedding (SAE), masked diffusion loss (Masked $\mathcal{L}$) and adaptive attention re-weighting mechanism (AAR).
-Not that the models without SAE employs only an anomaly embedding trained by textual inversion.
+Not that the models without SAE employ only an anomaly embedding trained by textual inversion.
 We train 5 models: \textbf{\textit{1)}} with none of these components; \textbf{\textit{2)}} only SAE; \textbf{\textit{3)}} SAE + masked $\mathcal{L}$; \textbf{\textit{4)}} masked $\mathcal{L}$ + AAR and \textbf{\textit{5)}} the full model (ours).
 We employ these models to generate 1000 anomalous image-mask pairs and train an U-Net for anomaly localization.
 We compare the pixel-level localization results in Tab.~\ref{tab:ablation study}.
-It demonstrates that the omission of any of the proposed modules leads to a noticeable decline in the model's performance on anomaly localization, \yr{which validates} the efficacy of the \yr{proposed} modules. }
+It demonstrates that the omission of any of the proposed modules leads to a noticeable decline in the model's performance on anomaly localization, \yr{which validates} the efficacy of the \yr{proposed} modules.
+For more experiments, please refer to the supplementary material. }